-Please tell us about the Kyaninga Child Development Centre
+Tell us about the Kyaninga Child Development Centre.

 Kyaninga Child Development Centre provides specialist services to children with physical and/or learning difficulties in rural Uganda.
 They are based in Fort Portal which is in Western Uganda, about 5 hours from the capital city of Kampala.
 Healthcare services such as speech and language therapy are available in Kampala, but travelling to Kampala is a luxury few can afford.